Enter your product economics

 Updated Reviewed by Sajid Hussain· Editor

-The Amazon PPC Break-Even Calculator works out the floor below which advertising stops being profitable: your break-even ACoS, your break-even ROAS, your maximum CPC bid, and — uniquely — the minimum conversion rate you need at any planned bid.
-All four numbers trace back to the same source: your pre-ad profit per unit.
-Once that is known, every threshold is a one-line transformation.
+This Amazon PPC break-even calculator works out the floor below which advertising loses money.
+The four thresholds: break-even ACoS, break-even ROAS, maximum CPC bid, and — uniquely — the minimum conversion rate at any planned CPC.
+All four trace back to one number: your pre-ad profit per unit.

-Most free Amazon PPC calculators stop at break-even ACoS or break-even CPC.
-Ours adds the **break-even conversion rate** (the inverse — at your planned CPC, the minimum CVR you need to not lose money), a sensitivity view showing how your max bid moves with conversion rate, a target-CPC recommendation for any target ACoS, and a daily-budget translation into clicks and orders per day.
-Plus smart insights that interpret the result, and full multi-currency support across every Amazon marketplace.
+We go further than break-even ACoS and max CPC.
+Ours adds the break-even conversion rate (at your planned CPC, the minimum CVR you need), a target-CPC recommendation for any ACoS target, a daily-budget translation into clicks and orders per day, and smart insights that interpret the result — in any currency across every Amazon marketplace.

-Use it to plan a launch bid before you spend, to set max bids for new keywords, to decide whether to push more budget into a campaign, or to diagnose why a "good ROAS" still isn't making money.
-If you also want to measure a *running* campaign's performance, pair it with our Amazon Ads ROAS Calculator — together they cover the full PPC lifecycle from plan to verdict.
+Use it across the full PPC planning cycle.
+Plan a launch bid before spending, set max bids for new keywords, decide whether to scale budget, or diagnose why a "good ROAS" still isn't profitable.
+Pair with our Amazon Ads ROAS Calculator to measure running campaigns.

 Three numbers from your product, two from your bid plan, and you have the full break-even picture — plus the bid that keeps a profit buffer.